-A moral duty to abort
+A Moral Duty To Abort

-'We haven't seen it this Nazi yet', tweeted Dr. Stefan Paas.
-His tweet referred to a letter published in a National newspaper stating that the freedom to birth disabled children should be limited by the ‘financial burden’ to society.
-Declining to abort, the letter-writer argues, despite the availability of prenatal technology like Non-Invasive Prenatal Testing (NIPT), should have financial consequences for parents.
+‘We haven’t come this close to Nazi before.’
+With this tweet Dr. Stefan Paas slammed a letter published by a Dutch National newspaper.
+The letter stated that the freedom to birth disabled children should be limited by the ‘financial burden’ to society.
+Declining to abort, argues letter-writer Michael van der Lubbe, despite the availability of prenatal technology like Non-Invasive Prenatal Testing (NIPT), should have financial consequences for parents.
+His letter followed a stream of articles in the media with suggestive titles as ‘Better of without Down’.

-NIPT can potentially analyze the entire genome of the unborn child, but countries are increasingly opting for a ‘targeted approach’.
+NIPT can potentially analyze the entire genome of the unborn child, but countries are increasingly opting for a ‘targeted approach.’
 This means that commercial companies, health authorities and policymakers are targeting specific genetic conditions while prohibiting the prenatal selection of other groups.
-The Netherlands has singled out Down syndrome as the primary target of it’s National screening program.
+The Netherlands has singled out Down syndrome as the primary target of it’s national screening program.
 It is the first country in the world that offers NIPT, unsolicited, to all pregnant women.

 The source of defamation leads to the Dutch Ministry of Health